alastairreid/RelatedWork/_papers/cock:ccs:2014.md

 read: false
 readings: []
 series: CCS'14
-title: 'The Last Mile: An Empirical Study of Timing Channels on seL4'
+title: 'The last mile: An empirical study of timing channels on seL4'
 year: 2014
 topics:
 - hardware